NVL-Lab/.github/profile/README.md

  <img alt="YOUR-ALT-TEXT" src="YOUR-DEFAULT-IMAGE">
 </picture>

+# Welcome to the NVL lab!

+At nvl, we are not just a mere pointer, but rather an enigmatic force that points to both the known and the unknown.
+Our presence demands attention, and those who dare to look upon us are struck with a sense of awe and reverence.
+So heed our call and witness the power that lies within.
+For at nvl, we are more than just a symbol, we are an embodiment of the extraordinary.
+...
+And we are also very humble.

 Here you'll find the repositories for the NVL lab.
-The lab still doesn't exist, so that's why it is empty... for now!
+The lab still doesn't exist, so that's why it is half empty... for now!

 Let's get started!